 How to Get Into the U.S. Naval Academy: Acceptance Rate & Strategies

 With the motto “Ex Scientia Tridens,” meaning “Through Knowledge, Sea Power,” the United States Naval Academy, sounds like an institution with a formidable history dating back to the days of the American Revolution and the Founding Fathers.
 Yet, the history of the USNA, sometimes referred to simply as “Navy”, reveals humble beginnings, and, even as late as 1850, the school consisted of only 10 acres of land and 50 students (called midshipmen).
 In 1933, the Annapolis, Maryland-based institution began awarding bachelor’s degrees, developed a number of top engineering/STEM programs, and in 1976, became a coeducational institution—finally shaping into the modern form of the Naval Academy that 16,000+ applicants line up for a chance to attend each year.
-Today, the Naval Academy acceptance rate is only 8%.
+Today, the Naval Academy acceptance rate is slightly over 10%.

 - The Naval Academy’s Class of 2025 acceptance rate